Minivan: China

+The Li Mega introduced in November 2023 at the Auto Guangzhou, where pre-orders were accepted.
+The minivan is notable for its distinctive exterior design, which contributes in aerodynamics with a wind resistance drag coefficient of just 0.215 Cd, the lowest among MPVs globally currently in production.

 Indonesia

-The MPV segment is the most popular passenger car segment in Indonesia with a market share of 40 percent in 2021.
+The MPV segment is the most popular passenger car segment in Indonesia, with a market share of 40 percent in 2021.

 India

 The category is commonly known as multi utility vehicle (MUV) or MPV.
-In fiscal year 2020, sales volume of the segment totalled 283,583 vehicles, or 10.3% of industry total.
+In fiscal year 2020, the sales volume of the segment totaled 283,583 vehicles, or 10.3% of industry total.

+Luxury MPV

+Manufacturers such as Mercedes-Benz, Toyota, Lexus, Buick, Hongqi, Denza, Zeekr and Volvo have marketed upscale MPVs as luxury vehicles, mainly marketed for several Asian markets.

+Luxury MPVs generally have 3-rows of six or seven seats; however, range-topping flagship models may also offer a 2-rows option with four seats, which typically have more features than their cheaper counterparts.
+By the early 2020s, manufacturers have found additional strategies to improve technologies, such as new materials, new systems, and improving exteriors.

+Examples of luxury MPV models include Mercedes-Benz V-Class, Lexus LM, Buick GL8, Hongqi HQ9, Denza D9, Toyota Alphard, Volvo EM90 and the Zeekr 009.

 Size categories

 Mini MPV

 Mini MPV – an abbreviation for Mini Multi-Purpose Vehicle – is a vehicle size class for the smallest size of minivans (MPVs).
-The Mini MPV size class sits below the compact MPV size class and the vehicles are often built on the platforms of B-segment hatchback models.
+The Mini MPV size class sits below the compact MPV size class, and the vehicles are often built on the platforms of B-segment hatchback models.

 Several minivans based on B-segment platforms have been marketed as 'leisure activity vehicles' in Europe.
 These include the Fiat Fiorino and Ford Transit Courier.